-Footnotes are not allowed.
-Endnotes are accepted only in rare cases and should be limited in number; all narration should be included in the text of the article.
+Footnotes are not allowed but endnotes may be used.
 Do not use automatic footnote formatting.
 Instead, insert a superscript numeral (Format, Font, Superscript) and create the text of the note manually in a separate list at the end of the manuscript, before the reference list.